asut00/Webserv/README.md

 ## Introduction

-The **Webserv** project is part of the [42 School](https://42.fr/) curriculum, where you learn how modern web servers work under the hood.
-You'll build a web server capable of handling HTTP requests, serving static files, managing CGI scripts, and supporting multiple clients concurrently.
+This project was a deep dive into the inner workings of how data is shared and communicated over the internet we rely on every day.
+We developed a fully functional web server that handles HTTP requests, serves static files, executes CGI scripts, and efficiently manages multiple client connections simultaneously.
+Through this project, I gained valuable insights into the foundational principles of web servers and network communication.

 This project emphasizes:
 - **Network programming**.